jdkandersson/flake8-docstrings-complete/README.md

   docstring.
 - `DCO024`: function/ method has one or more arguments described in the docstring which are not arguments of the function/ method.
+- `DCO025`: function/ method has one or more arguments described in the docstring multiple times.
 - `DCO030`: function/ method that returns a value does not have the returns section in the docstring.
 - `DCO031`: function/ method that does not return a value has the returns